wendulem/cv-yolo-scaffold/README.md

           - **weights_location**
           - **yolo.cfg**
           - **yolo.names**
+          - **yolo.weights** <- you will need to upload this yourself after cloning the repo when testing locally
 ### ai.py ###
 Contains functions used by main.py for working with opencv and running the model on uploaded images.
 ### main.py ###